If you see a chick on the ground, please call the Manu-o-Kū hotline: (410) 972-1818.

-Did you know that we have an endangered native bird living on campus, which is the official city and island bird for Honolulu and O‘ahu?
+Did you know that we have a native bird living on campus, which is the official city and island bird for Honolulu and O‘ahu?

 The rare Manu o Kū, or fairy tern, also called the white tern, nests in the big trees at UH Mānoa, and in other large, old, carefully pruned trees mainly in urban Honolulu.
 In the last 45 years Manu o Kū have been raising their young here on O‘ahu.
 We are the only main Hawaiian island that this rare bird nests on in recent history.

 Education, regulations and laws guiding how we can prune and perpetuate large historic valuable trees have also benefited this rare Hawaiian bird.
 They are a precious gift that we can learn about and appreciate here at UH Mānoa.